-1. Within twenty working days after the announcement of the results of a written interim examination, but at least ten working days before the resit opportunity, the student can, on request, inspect his/her assessed work, the questions and assignments set in it, as well as the standards applied for marking.

-The place and time referred to in the previous clause will be announced at the time of the interim examination or on Canvas in all cases.

-- 2. If a collective post-examination discussion has been organized, individual post-examination discussions will be held only if the student has attended the collective discussion or if the student was unable to attend the collective discussion through no fault of his or her own. - 3.
+- 1. Within twenty working days after the announcement of the results of a written interim examination, but at least ten working days before the resit opportunity for that interim examination, the student can submit a request to inspect their assessed work, the questions and assignments set in it, as well as the standards applied for marking. - The place and time referred to in the previous clause will be announced at the time of the interim examination or on Canvas in all cases. - 2.
+If a collective post-examination discussion has been organized, individual post-examination discussions will be held only if the student has attended the collective discussion or if the student was unable to attend the collective discussion through no fault of his or her own. - 3.
 Students who meet the requirements stipulated in paragraph 2 can submit a request for an individual post-examination discussion to the relevant examiner.
-The discussion shall take place at a time and location to be determined by the examiner.
+The discussion shall take place at a time and location to be determined by the examiner within the regular timetable, on campus or online.